 The restoration of land following mineral extraction is an integral part of the working of any site.
-It is important that restoration should follow on guickly from extraction and for many sites it will be appropriate to adopt a phased programme in order to reduce the impact of the operations.
-When preparing restoration plans developers should seek professional advice from Scottish Natural Heritage and other appropriate organisations particularly where planting or seeding is proposed.
+It is important that restoration should follow on quickly from extraction and for many sites it will be appropriate to adopt a phased programme in order to reduce the impact of the operations.
+When preparing restoration developers should plans seek professional advice from Scottish Natural Heritage and other appropriate organisations particularly where planting or seeding is proposed.